ceilfors/notes/notes/Ahrens,_How_to_Take_Smart_Notes.md

 		- This is a very interesting concept.
 Basically some says: if you want to understand a whole, you have to understand its parts, to understand its parts, you have to understand a whole.
 			- It reminded me of how to read a book book, don't get stuck in one section, but move through and read on, then come back, this has proven to be useful for how to take smart notes

-- how to praise
-	- Having been praised for what they are (talented and gifted) rather than for what they do, they tend to focus on keeping this impression intact, rather than learning from failure. p53
-		- Link to scientific child book as well

 - Writing is a self feedback loop p55
 	- "The same goes for writing permanent notes, which have another feedback loop built-in: Expressing our own thoughts in writing makes us realise if really thought them through.
 The moment we try to combine them with previously written notes, the system will unambiguously show us contradictions, inconsistencies and repetitions".
 P55